Folasewa/TUNeS-Thalamic-Neuromodulation-/README.md

 - **Level 1 — Acoustic dose**: quantifies what the ultrasound actually delivered to thalamic nuclei per participant
 - **Level 2 — Neural response profile**: extracts sleep oscillatory features from pre- and post-stimulation EEG to characterize how the brain responded
+- **Level 3 — Dose response profile**: links the acoustic dose with the neural response

 Together, these levels allow us to ask whether the observed EEG response is coherent with the delivered ultrasound dose — at the single-subject level.